2. Computer-Aided Design (CAD)¶

 - Model a possible final project.

-1. Make a model of my potential final project¶
+1. Make models of my potential final project¶

-I then did some initial reading into the different softwares that interested me.
+I also did some initial reading into the different softwares recommended by Neil.

 Below is a summary of my initial research;